GeorgeFreelanceDeveloper/trend-follow.io/docs/_pages/markets.md

 </table>

 ### Micron Technology
-Constellation Energy Corp. engages in the generation, supply, and marketing of clean electricity, and renewable energy products and solutions.
-The firm also offers wholesale energy, retail products and services.
-It operates under the following geographical segments: Mid-Atlantic, Midwest, New York, Electric Reliability Council of Texas (ERCOT), and Other Power Regions Segment.
-The company was founded in 1960 and is headquartered in Baltimore, MD.
+Micron Technology, Inc. engages in the provision of innovative memory and storage solutions.
+It operates through the following segments: Compute and Networking Business Unit (CNBU), Mobile Business Unit (MBU), Embedded Business Unit (EBU), and Storage Business Unit (SBU).
+The CNBU segment includes memory products and solutions sold into client, cloud server, enterprise, graphics, and networking markets.
+The MBU segment is involved in memory and storage products sold into smartphone and other mobile-device markets.
+The EBU segment focuses on memory and storage products sold into automotive, industrial, and consumer Markets.
+The SBU segment consists of SSDs and component-level solutions sold into enterprise and cloud, client, and consumer storage markets.
+The company was founded by Ward D. Parkinson, Joseph Leon Parkinson, Dennis Wilson, and Doug Pitman on October 5, 1978 and is headquartered in Boise, ID.

 **Sector**: Electronic Technology